Academic Integrity

 Additionally, Dean’s Offices or delegated faculty members handling misconduct cases are strongly encouraged to:

-• Inform PACSD of decisions and include pacsd.ubco@ubc.ca when communicating with the student (e.g., sending a reprimand letter, final follow-up email).
+- Inform PACSD of decisions and include pacsd.ubco@ubc.ca when communicating with the student (e.g., sending a warning letter, integrity plan or final follow-up email).

 PACSD Contacts